gwadej/agatha_clank/README.md

     stem or into the gaps where the arms and legs go.
 14. After everything is dry, snap the arms and legs into the appropriate holes.
 15. Enjoy.

+For a little nicer effect, paint the eye before assembling the clank.